Omotenashi is Japanese.

 So it is not only in business but it is in private, too.

-I remember my mother planted Flowering Crabapple tree or Kaidou in Japanese to the front of street.
+I remember my mother planted Flowering Crabapple tree called Kaidou in Japanese to the front of street.

-The pink flower was really beautiful when it was in full bloom and people who passed by looked up to it.
+The pink flower was really beautiful when it was in full bloom and people who passed by looked up to it in admiration.

 I think Omotenashi is not the thing only in Japan but everybody has in one’s heart.